How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 Step 1.
 Blot Fresh Pee

-If the cat urine is fresh and still wet, blot firmly with paper towels to remove as much as possible from both the surface of the carpet and deeper layers.
+If the cat urine is fresh and still wet, blot firmly with absorbent paper towels to remove as much as possible from both the surface of the carpet and deeper layers.
 Avoid rubbing, which will spread the urine further.

 Step 2.
 Perform a Spot-Test